CharacteristicMappingMethod/cmm-turbulence/README.md

      check for errors, if not listed, please provide them as an issue along with the given error stack.

 3) Running the code:
-   - Run the code in a shell by executing 'Cuda-CMM/SimulationCuda2d.out'.
+   - Run the code in a shell by executing the file 'Cuda-CMM/SimulationCuda2d.out'.
    - Variables can be set at command line level by adding pairs in the form of 'COMMAND=VALUE', the name of the commands correspond to the actual variable name in the settings file.
 A huge variety of information regarding the meaning and values can be found in the setPresets-function in 'Cuda-CMM/src/simulation/settings.cu'.
+   - Further settings can be automized using parameter files.
+Those can be read in adding 'param_file=LOC_TO_FILE' to the console command
+   - The examples folder provides a usefull guide on how to setup simulation and what settings can be adapted.
    - Cuda errors are quite common, any furher error however should be reported as an issue along with the error stack.

 # Restrictions on code for different machines

-Difference between cluster and machine computations:
 The code is highly dependent on the GPU memory.
-This limits the usage on personal machines.
+This limits the usage on personal machines. a grid-size of ~1024 is suitable for testing conditions with around 1GB of GPU RAM.
+Further computer clusters with modern graphics card as the Nvidia Titan Tesla V100S GPU with 32GB of GPU RAM can compute sizes up to 2048 for the coarse-grid and 16384 for the fine-grid.
+However, the amount of CPU RAM is also important to compute a high number of sub-maps.
+Using 190GB of CPU RAM can lead to 2700 sub-maps for a 1024 coarse-grid or 670 for a 2048 coarse-grid.

 # Other notices

 Known errors and bugs:
-When changing many values in 'Cuda-CMM/src/simulation/settings.cu' or 'Cuda-CMM/src/simulation/settings.h', the compiler will sometimes output the message: terminate called after throwing an instance of 'std::bad_alloc' what():  std::bad_alloc
+When changing many values in 'Cuda-CMM/src/simulation/settings.cu' or 'Cuda-CMM/src/simulation/settings.h', the compiler will sometimes output the message:

+terminate called after throwing an instance of 'std::bad_alloc'

 This problem can be solved by rebuilding the whole code with 'make rebuild'.

 # Code structure

-The main loop of the code is located in 'Cuda-CMM/src/simulation/cudaeuler2d.cu'.

-Maybe some comments on what parts should be changeable and which are mainly set

-Setup a Post-folder for all python post-processing?
+All source code is provided within the 'Cuda-CMM/src'-folder.
+This contains a folder 'Cuda-CMM/src/numerical' with all the numerical code being largely independent of the actual problem,  'Cuda-CMM/src/simulation' dealing with all CMM and Euler equation specific functions and kernels and 'Cuda-CMM/src/ui' dealing with all the file structures and user inputs.

+The three most important files are 'Cuda-CMM/src/simulation/cmm-euler-2d.cu' containing the main loop of the code, 'Cuda-CMM/src/ui/settings.cu' dealing with all setting related information and 'Cuda-CMM/src/simulation/cmm-init.cu' containing all initial conditions.

 # Literature references and Research project